Florence program students live together in shared, furnished apartments with full kitchens in the city center.

 Florence: Living with History (September Course)

-The College’s new September course in Florence provides undergraduate students with the opportunity to earn History credit by exploring Renaissance art, history, and culture in an intensive, three-week course.
-In September 2019, “Florence: Living with History” will be led by Ada Palmer, Associate Professor of Early Modern European History in the Department of History.
+The College’s September course in Florence provides undergraduate students with the opportunity to earn History credit by exploring Renaissance art, history, and culture in an intensive, three-week course.
+In September 2021, “Florence: Living with History” will be led by Larry Rothfield, Associate Professor in the Departments of English and Comparative Literature.

 Florence is a living museum of the Renaissance.
 Over three intense weeks, daily visits to monasteries, tombs, historic residences, and the most celebrated art collections on Earth bring to life the triumphs and tumults of an age of merchants and conquests, scholars and city states, alchemists and innovations, plagues and kings.
 Students stay and study within the historic center of a city at once so small one can stroll from the west gate to the east in thirty minutes, yet so influential through culture and commerce that its actions shaped the destinies of great empires from England and Spain to the Ottoman world.
 In-person visits to libraries and historic palaces unpack how historians work, and how the uniquely rich documentation surviving from Medieval and Renaissance Florence helps us understand not only Italy’s history, but the whole pre-modern world whose material, economic, and social history is visible in the meticulous records and copious visual images created by this unique merchant republic.
 In addition to studying historic events, art, and architecture, students also examine contemporary Italian culture from food to friction with the growing demands of tourism, and examine how people living in the modern city of Florence work to preserve and live in balance with an urban landscape so saturated with history that every house is a world heritage site, and frescoes peep from behind every shop window display.